tan0714/FTSOMarketSentiment/README.md

 Refine token-based incentive mechanisms through advanced DAO models to ensure fair compensation and transparency.

 Some of the smart contracts have not been fully tested or fully integrated into the overall platform.
 With more time, we intend to build out comprehensive testing and seamless integration for these contracts.
 Additionally, we have collected an extensive amount of historical data and are currently working on training our own model to be used in the pricing predictor agent.
 These improvements will be integrated into the overall implementation to further enhance the accuracy and reliability of market predictions.

+**Full Dataset Availability**
+Once bot is hosted with full uptime on a cron schedule, Build Data agent that can use the data dumps to create a clean stream of up-to-date data.
+This then interacts with DatasetAccessAgent contract, to store the full dataset, and allow people to purchase.